pradyunsg/furo/docs/kitchen-sink/index.md

 # Kitchen Sink

 This section exists as a dump of "all sorts of edge cases" in Furo's styling.
-It is built upon an excellent base provided by Sphinx-RTD-Theme, as written by the amazing folks at ReadTheDocs.
+It is built upon an excellent base provided by Sphinx-RTD-Theme, as written by the amazing folks at Read the Docs.

 The goal is to ensure that we're adding more content here that looks good, without breaking anything externally. :)